What are the adrenal glands?

 What hormones do the adrenal glands make?

-The adrenal glands mainly make adrenaline, noradrenaline, cortisol and aldosterone.
+The adrenal glands mainly make the hormones adrenaline, noradrenaline, cortisol and aldosterone.

-Aldosterone plays a part in controlling your blood pressure.
+Aldosterone plays a part in controlling blood pressure.

 The adrenal glands also make weak sex hormones that travel to the testes or ovaries where they are converted into testosterone or oestrogen.